hei9gag/terraform-aws/README.md

 ## How to init project
 Run `terraform init` in root folder

-## How to review the state before appling changes
+## How to review the state before applying changes
 Run `terraform plan -out plan.tfplan`

 ## How to apply changes